dustinpfister/blog_posts/_posts/nodejs-nopt.md

 layout: post
 categories: node.js
 id: 17
-updated: 2017-09-30 18:43:22
+updated: 2019-11-18 08:52:20
-version: 1.5
+version: 1.6
 ---

 So you find yourself writing some kind of [Command Line Interface tool](https://en.wikipedia.org/wiki/Command-line_interface) with [node.js](https://nodejs.org/en/), and as such you want to make it so it will accept some arguments from the command line.
-Just like that of many other CLI tools that you may be familiar with if you are somewhat POSIX or powerShell savvy.
-If so you will want to check out [nopt](https://www.npmjs.com/package/nopt).
+So you want something that works just like that of many other CLI tools that you may be familiar with if you are somewhat POSIX or powerShell savvy.
+If so you might want to check out [yargs](/2018/07/24/nodejs-yargs) as that is the option parser that I have come to prefer.
+However there are [many other options](/2018/07/31/nodejs-ways-to-parse-cli-options/) of course, and as such this post is mainly just on [nopt](https://www.npmjs.com/package/nopt).

 <!-- more -->